For the printable PDF of this walk please click HERE

 After wet weather, you may want boots in places.

-6. At the sixth field, the hedge bends north.
-Follow the hedge north, through a small gate, and across another two fields.
+6. At the sixth field, the hedge bends north (to your left).
+Follow the hedge north, through a small gate, and continue straight along the hedge for the length of a long field.
+[This is shown as two fields on the sketch map but by Oct 2022 it was managed as one so the text has been updated].
 Along this stretch there are nice views up to the edge of the Wolds and across the Vale of York, weather-permitting.

 Looking up to the edge of the Wolds.